 Health Technology Assessment Agency (AETS) is a National Agency founded in 1994 as a Centre within the Institute of Health Carlos III (ISCIII).
-ISCIII is the main Public Research Entity funding, managing and carrying out biomedical research in Spain reporting to Ministry of Economy, Industry & Competitiveness and providing scientific and technical support to the Ministry of Health and to the National Health System (NHS).
+ISCIII is the main Public Research Entity funding, managing and carrying out biomedical research in Spain reporting to Ministry of Science & Innovation and providing scientific and technical support to the Ministry of Health and to the National Health System (NHS).

 The main goal of the AETS is to promote the appropriate use of health technologies, providing decision-makers with critically review information about their efficacy, safety, effectiveness and efficiency.

 - Establish – on scientific grounds – the medical, social, ethical and economic impact of the use of health technologies